EnumeratedDev/bpm/README.md

 ## Features
 - Simple to use subcommands
-- Can install binary and source packages (source packages are still under development)
+- Can install binary and source packages
 - Can be easily installed on practically any system
 - No bloat